adobe/aem-contrib-wcm-components/README.md

 ## Installation

-First install : SP 6.5.4 +
+First install :

+- SP 6.5.4
+- Core components
-Core components + examples
+- Core components examples

 then in the root folder run: